Ruddraw/Air-Quality-Index/README.md

 This project aims to analyze how air quality trends vary across different regions and sub-regions, and what potential factors might be driving these variations.
 I performed various statistical analyses and visualizations by utilizing datasets on air quality, country information, and population statistics.

+> [!CAUTION]
+> This project is intended solely for practice purposes and should not be used to draw real-life conclusions.

 ## Datasets

 -   **Air Quality Data:** Contains daily air quality index (AQI) values for various countries.